dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/12-Powershell-Scripts/06-PowerShell-Script-To-Share-Folders-Using-PowerShell.md

-# PowerShell Script To Configure Folder Permissions
+# PowerShell Script To Share Folder Folder

 1. Open **notepad** or **text editor**
 2. Write the script